How long is the Wexford Cycle?

 What about showering, changing etc after the Cycle?

-All cyclists have access to the facilities (pool, showers, changing rooms) at the Leisure Centre at White’s Hotel, before the BBQ.
-We would ask you to consider other hotel guests when using hotel facilities.
+Cyclists will have access to the facilities (showers & changing rooms) at the Leisure Centre at White’s Hotel, before the BBQ.
+We would ask you to consider other hotel guests and government guidelines when using hotel facilities.

 What happens after the Cycle?

-There will be one set of coaches leaving on Saturday evening after the BBQ and one at 10am on Sunday morning.
-Coach times will be confirmed in your pre event email which you will receive in the week before the cycle.
-Coaches on Sunday go to Cranford Centre near Belfield for bike collection.
+There will be buses returning to Dublin throughout the day.
+Coach times will be confirmed in your pre-event email which you will receive in the week before the cycle.

 What other sponsorship ideas can you suggest?